 - Sexual comments e.g. making lewd comments or sexual remarks about a person's clothes or appearance, using sexualised names etc - Sexual "jokes" or taunting - Physical behaviour e.g. deliberately brushing against someone, interfering with clothing (flicking bra straps, lifting up skirts etc), displaying pictures, drawings or photos of a sexual nature - Online harassment e.g. non-consensual sharing of images and videos, unwanted sexualised comments and messages, including on social media.
-This type of harassment may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence
+This type of harassment may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence violence and sexual harassment to report or come forward.

-The initial response to a report from a child is incredibly important.
-How the school or college responds to a report can encourage or undermine the confidence of future victims of sexual violence and sexual harassment to report or come forward.
 Schools and colleges not recognising, acknowledging or understanding the scale of harassment and abuse and/or downplaying of some behaviours can actually lead to a culture of unacceptable behaviour.
 It is essential that all victims are reassured that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
 Nor should a victim ever be made to feel ashamed for making a report.